-- 10/21-11/21: Form a committee comprised of municipal staff, local business owners, and nonprofit organizations to investigate and initiate a branding project for the benefit of the Town and all interested stakeholders. - 10/21-11/21: Secure funding for the project - 10/21-11/21: Determine the full scope of the project.
-This document serves as an important baseline for the project, identifying a timeline, budget, stakeholders, goals and deliverables for the branding exercise. - 10/21-11/21: Determine if a design firm is needed.
-If the answer is yes, a Request for Proposals (RFP) to solicit the services of a design firm will be needed. - 11/21-12/21: Advertise and hire a design firm to act as project manager and consultant (subject to funding and determination that a DF is needed). - 11/21: Determine a Brand Manager.
-This person will be the representative from the community responsible for acting as liaison to all parties involved with the project, managing the project as it develops, and then evolving into directing brand users to the correct usage of files, and maintaining the brand standards.
-This person should be either municipal staff or an individual who is highly engaged with the Business and Civic Association, and should be at every meeting - 12/21-5/22: Proceed through the branding process phases as described in the Best Practices Guide included with this report. - 6/22: Conclude project with the creation of the presentation of the brand guide during a public meeting.
+- 10/21-11/21: Form a committee comprised of municipal staff, local business owners, and nonprofit organizations to investigate and initiate a branding project for the benefit of the Town and all interested stakeholders. - 10/21-11/21: Secure funding for the project - 11/21: Determine the full scope of the project, and develop a Request for Proposals (RFP) to solicit the services of a design firm.
+This document serves as an important baseline for the project, identifying a timeline, budget, stakeholders, goals and deliverables for the branding exercise. - 11/21: Advertise and hire a design firm to act as project manager and consultant. - 11/21: Determine a Brand Manager.
+This person will be the representative from the community responsible for acting as liaison to the design firm, managing the project as it develops, and then evolving into directing brand users to the correct usage of files, and maintaining the brand standards.
+This person should be municipal staff, and should be at every meeting - 12/21-5/22: Proceed through the branding process phases as described in the Process section of this report. - 6/22: Conclude project with receipt of the brand guide from the design firm during a public presentation.
 The presentation should serve as preliminary training for key stakeholders to how the brand and brand guide are to be used. - Ongoing: Once the project is completed, all municipal, commercial, and nonprofit entities in Town should be invited to utilize the brand as outlined in the brand guide.

-stakeholders.
-Government is very close to a large number of residents, and many people have a big stake in the successful completion of this project.
+Low risk.
+Monson is a well-run town with highly engaged and enthusiastic leaders and stakeholders.
+Government is close to a large number of residents, and many people have a big stake in the successful completion of this project.
 The only plausible risk to a branding effort would be a negative public perception of a new municipal brand.
 This can be avoided by including the public in the process through surveys and public presentations.